 This webinar is worth (2) CFRE points.

-Kelli North is a Senior Development Research Analyst at the University of Michigan, where she assists multiple academic units as well as the Alumni Association and the Office of Diversity, Equity, & Inclusion with prospect research, prospecting, and fundraising strategy.
+Kelli North is the Assistant Director of Development Research, DEI Initiatives, at the University of Michigan.
+She assists multiple academic units, as well as the Alumni Association and the Office of Diversity, Equity, & Inclusion, with prospect research, prospecting, and fundraising strategy.
 Her current areas of focus are diversity, equity, and inclusion and NextGen fundraising.
-She tries to bring her social justice education and experience as a first-generation college student to her work.
-She is the Advocacy Lead on the board of the APRA Michigan Chapter as well as a member of the FORUM Planning Committee and former Chair of the Research Committee for the Great Lakes Prospect Development FORUM.
-She is also a member of the planning committee for the APRA Great Lakes Conference.
+She is the President and former Advocacy Lead on the board of the APRA Michigan Chapter, a member of the FORUM Planning Committee and former Chair of the Research Committee for the Great Lakes Prospect Development Forum, and is also a founding member of APRA Great Lakes Collaborative.

 Chief Impact Officer

 Cara Bradshaw is a communications and fundraising professional who has worked on communications and fundraising teams at international humanitarian organizations, in higher education, and in the media to promote social justice and community engagement.
 Cara studied Political Science and Spanish at Drew University in Madison, NJ and International Affairs and Media at The New School in Manhattan.